rebot/Platform/Readme.md

 # Platform

-> The platform is the backbone structure for all small Sweco webtools
+> The platform is the backbone structure for all small Heroku projects